JSMonk/sweet-monads/iterator/README.md

 ```

 - `predicate: (i: I) => boolean` - function which will be called on each element of the `LazyIterator`, and ignore elements until it returns `false`.
-- Returns the `LazyIterator` which yields the rest of the elements after first `false` from `predicate` invokation.
+- Returns the `LazyIterator` which yields the rest of the elements after first `false` from `predicate` invocation.

 Example: